verdigado/rocketchat2matrix/README.md

 - Getting data from Rocket.Chat via (currently) manual mongodb export
 - Room to Channel conversion:
-  - Read-only attributes of 2 verdigado channels not converted to power levels due to complexity
+  - Read-only attributes of channels not converted to power levels due to complexity
+- Reactions:
+  - So far only reactions used in our chats have been translated
+  - Individual logos of *netzbegruenung* and *verdigado* have been replaced by a generic sunflower
+  - Skin colour tones and genders have been ignored in the manual translation, using the neutral versions